skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 });
 ~~~

-In our `PostsList` dataset each object(post) has a string value for the "author".
-That's the `_id` of the author which is stored in `AuthorsList`.
+In our `PostsList` dataset, each object(post) has a string value for the "author".
+That's the `_id` of the author, which is stored in `AuthorsList`.

-So, `author` field's resolve function simply find the correct author and return him.
+So, the resolve function of the `author` field simply finds the correct author and returns him.
 We've also defined the type of the `author` field as `Author`.

-> Here's the final `schema.js` file looks like: https://gist.github.com/arunoda/c29128be2c5e979475ec
+> Here's what the final `schema.js` file looks like: <https://gist.github.com/arunoda/c29128be2c5e979475ec>.

 ---

-Now invoke following query:
+Now invoke the following query:

 ~~~
 {